cilium/cilium/Documentation/helm-values.rst

      - Configure the path to the host boot directory
      - string
      - ``"/boot"``
+   * - bpf.hostLegacyRouting
+     - Configure whether direct routing mode should route traffic via host stack (true) or directly and more efficiently out of BPF (false) if the kernel supports it.
+The latter has the implication that it will also bypass netfilter in the host namespace.
+     - bool
+     - ``false``
    * - bpf.lbExternalClusterIP
      - Allow cluster external access to ClusterIP services.
      - bool